jingwen-z/bigdata-ucsd/integration-and-processing/querying-and-exporting-from-mongodb.md

 # Assignment: Querying and Exporting from MongoDB

 Imagine you are the Sports Analyst for a big magazine.
-The goal of this assignment is to demonstrate my data-driven reporting skills and express the following natural language questions as MongoDB queries on soccer-related tweets in English.
+The goal of this assignment is to demonstrate your data-driven reporting skills and express the following natural language questions as MongoDB queries on soccer-related tweets in English.